-The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff Code of Conduct are lived, monitored and reinforced constantly by all staff.
+The purpose of reporting low-level concerns is to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-The school seeks to create an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.
+Witley Infant School creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.

-Reports of low-level concerns should be made to the DSL in a timely manner.
-If the DSL has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
+Reports should be made to the DSL or Chair of Governors if the concern is regarding the Headteacher in a timely manner.

+If the DSL has any doubt as to whether the information which has been shared about an individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.